Nolan Jones Player Props: Rockies vs. Tigers

-The Colorado Rockies and Nolan Jones (.455 slugging percentage over his past 10 games, including one homer), take on starting pitcher Matthew Boyd and the Detroit Tigers at Coors Field, Saturday at 9:10 PM ET.
+Nolan Jones, with a slugging percentage of .455 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Detroit Tigers, with Matt Manning on the hill, July 2 at 3:10 PM ET.

-In his last appearance, he had two hits (going 2-for-4) against the Tigers.
+In his last appearance, he racked up two hits (going 2-for-4) against the Tigers.

 Nolan Jones Game Info & Props vs. the Tigers